-The NHS Test and Trace team have made us aware of some disruption to coronavirus testing capacity across England.
+The NHS Test and Trace team have made us aware of some disruption to COVID-19 testing capacity across England.

 Tests are still available in Medway through the national testing programme.
 Slots are released when they are available, so please keep trying.
 Remember only to go to testing stations if you have a confirmed appointment.
 A number of postal testing kits are also available through the NHS website.

-Medway NHS does not have responsibility for the national coronavirus testing programme.
-Our local NHS hospitals, GP surgeries and similar healthcare settings are not providing appointments for routine coronavirus testing to the general public.
+Medway NHS does not have responsibility for the national COVID-19 testing programme.
+Our local NHS hospitals, GP surgeries and similar healthcare settings are not providing appointments for routine COVID-19 testing to the general public.
 You will not be able to get a test at hospital unless you are already receiving hospital treatment and it is necessary for your care.

 Care home staff and residents

-The Department of Health and Social Care (DHSC) has launched a new portal for care homes to arrange coronavirus testing.
+The Department of Health and Social Care (DHSC) have launched a new portal for care homes to arrange COVID-19 testing.